 A key element of these activities has been to engage individuals working at the community level, and train them as community advocates to create a sustainable and accessible source of information in the most remote communities.
-UNDP has started engagement with a network of community advocates, and is expanding this network to include non-governmental organizations (NGOs) and civil society organizations (CSOs) (along with youth) to increase knowledge on access to justice and human rights, to identify and discuss key human rights challenges, and to establish and promote a robust platform for engagement between government justice institutions, Legal Aid Commission (LAC), Human Rights and Anti-discrimination Commission (HRADC), and NGO/CSOs.
+UNDP has started engagement with a network of community advocates, and is expanding this network to include non-governmental organizations (NGOs) and civil society organizations (CSOs) (along with youth) to increase knowledge on access to justice and human rights, identify and discuss key human rights challenges, and to establish and promote a robust platform for engagement between government justice institutions, Legal Aid Commission (LAC), Human Rights and Anti-discrimination Commission (HRADC), and NGO/CSOs.
 The project specifically focuses on engaging the public beyond Suva, to 'reach the furthest behind first', through consultations with NGO/CSO representatives working in communities at the grassroots level.

-An assessment conducted in 2017 identified lack of support services for legal engagement, particularly in matters of access to justice and human rights, violence against women (VAW), sexual and gender-based violence (SGBV), violence against children, and family issues; the desire for NGO/CSO representatives to increase their knowledge; and the willingness for greater collaboration and networking with government, LAC and HRADC to assist in delivering services at the community level as key issues require further support.
+An assessment conducted in 2017 identified lack of awareness and information on access to justice and human rights, the desire for NGO/CSO representatives to increase their knowledge, and the willingness for greater collaboration and networking with government, LAC and HRADC to assist in delivering services at the community level as key issues require further support.
 This enhanced level of engagement and cooperation between local NGOs and justice institutions over the past year has recently been most favourably commented on by senior justice sector representatives.